 In addition to efficiency, the close integration of clinical and basic science training better reflects the future careers of academic physicians.
 By paralleling other specialty training programs, interested students have the capability of efficiently transferring into other well-established Pittsburgh training programs (e.g., the Medical Scientist Training Program).

-- Dedicate time in medical school exclusively to conducting research.
+- Dedicated time in medical school exclusively to conducting research.

 - Receive an individualized mentoring plan designed to meet your needs.